 One of the other reasons why Facebook Groups are becoming more and more popular is because you can build a real relationship with your target audience.

 Between the migration from old school forums and Facebook page owners, Facebook Groups has created an ecosphere where every target audience is actively reading and engaging with posts.
 A Facebook Group allows for a two-way interaction, where group members can post messages and ask questions as well.

-In this post, we will be looking how you too can use this great medium to your advantage, how you can build real relationships again with your audience on top of Facebook.
+In this post, we will be looking at how you, too, can use this great medium to your advantage, and how you can build genuine relationships again with your audience on top of Facebook.